How to Get Started with Amazon Sponsored Product PPC Ads – 2025 Guide

 An advantage of this ad type is that they don’t look like an ad, except for the tiny “Sponsored” tag at the top of the listing.
 They fit perfectly into relevant search results and help to enhance shoppers’ experience (rather than distract from that experience).

-Because of this, Amazon Sponsored Products are versatile and can be used to achieve a range of marketing goals such as:
+Because of this expanded reach, Amazon Sponsored Products are more versatile than ever and can be used to achieve a range of marketing goals such as:

 - Driving traffic to product listings